ordovicia/cgroups-rs/README.md

 # cgroups-rs ![Build](https://travis-ci.org/levex/cgroups-rs.svg?branch=master)

-Native Rust library for operating on cgroups.
+Native Rust crate for operating on cgroups.

 Currently this crate supports only cgroup v1 hierarchy, implemented in `v1` module.

-## Examples
+## Examples for v1 hierarchy

 ### Create a cgroup controlled by the CPU subsystem